 History: A Strong Heritage

 Trinity International University traces its roots to 1897 when the Swedish Evangelical Free Church began a ten-week Bible course in the basement of a Chicago church.
 This soon developed into the Bible Institute of the Swedish Evangelical Free Church of America.
-In 1884 the Norwegian-Danish Free Church Association began the Norwegian-Danish department of the Chicago Theological Seminary.
-In 1910 the department withdrew from the seminary and established the Norwegian-Danish Bible Institute and Academy.
+In 1910 the Norwegian-Danish Free Church established the Norwegian-Danish Bible Institute and Academy.
 It was first located in Rushford, Minnesota, and then later in Minneapolis with the name Trinity Seminary and Bible Institute.
 Between 1946 and 1949 the Swedish school merged with the Norwegian-Danish school to form Trinity Seminary and Bible College, located in Chicago.

 During the 1960s, the seminary (renamed Trinity Evangelical Divinity School) and the college (renamed Trinity College) moved to their present Deerfield Campus.
 In 1992 the college established a regional center in Davie, Florida, where the former Miami Christian College became Trinity College at Miami.
 In 1995, Trinity College, Trinity College at Miami, and Trinity Evangelical Divinity School were united to form Trinity International University.
 With the inauguration of the university, Trinity College in Deerfield became the College of Arts and Sciences and Trinity College at Miami became Trinity International University–Florida Campus.
 In 1997 the first class entered Trinity Graduate School.
 Trinity Law School, located in Santa Ana, California, incorporated into Trinity International University in January 1998.
 Trinity Law School is accredited with the State Bar of California and is moving toward application for American Bar Association accreditation.
 The residential undergraduate program in Miami closed in 2000 and the undergraduate and graduate programs were renamed the Trinity International University–Florida Regional Center.
 In 2002 the College of Arts and Sciences was renamed Trinity College.